avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/Dependency Scanning POC/README.md

 ***
 ## Dependency Suppression
 * Suppression of a vulnerability in a dependency is typically done when you have assessed the specific context of your application and determined that a reported vulnerability doesn't pose a significant risk in your particular scenario.
-***
-## Conclusion

-* In conclusion, integrating OWASP Dependency-Check into your development process offers a proactive approach to identifying and mitigating potential security risks associated with third-party dependencies.
-By regularly scanning and analyzing your project dependencies, you can stay ahead of known vulnerabilities, ensuring the overall security and reliability of your software applications

 Here's a step-by-step guide on how to suppress a vulnerability using the OWASP Dependency-Check tool: